SolaceProducts/pubsubplus-pks-quickstart/README.md

 watch kubectl get pods --show-labels
 ```

-To modify a deployment, refer to section [Upgrading/modifying the message broker cluster](#SolClusterModifyUpgrade ).
+To modify a deployment, refer to section [Repairing, Modifying or Upgrading the message broker cluster](#SolClusterModifyUpgrade ).
 If you need to start over then refer to section [Deleting a deployment](#deleting-a-deployment).

 ### Validate the Deployment

 Now you can validate your deployment on the command line.
-In this example an HA cluster is deployed with po/XXX-XXX-solace-0 being the active message broker/pod.
+In this example an HA cluster is deployed with pod/XXX-XXX-solace-0 being the active message broker/pod.
 The notation XXX-XXX is used for the unique release name, e.g: "my-solace-ha-release".

 ```sh
 prompt:~$ kubectl get statefulsets,services,pods,pvc,pv